JulianaNovaes/AgentBasedModel/README.md

 The GUI can be found in the `abm.py` file.

+A video demonstration of the program can be found in the `demo_video.mp4` file.

 ## Running the agent-based model

 ### As an executable file: This option is only available for Mac users as this App was developed for Mac.
 Run the model file from the dst folder.
+If you are a Windows user and would like to see how the app works, check out the `demo_video.mp4` file.

 ### With your local Python setup:

 To run the agent-based model in your machine, please, clone this repository and run the `abm.py` file., install the dependencies in the `requirements.txt` with `pip instlal -r requirements.txt` file and run.
 It may take a bit of time for it to appear in your screen.

 ## Packages and dependencies